 A word or two about interfacing…

-The world of interfacing can be cryptic: since brands vary from one country to another and bolts of interfacing often lack any sort of identification, it is a bit difficult to come up with a comprehensive list of recommended types.
+The world of interfacing can be confusing: since brands vary from one country to another and bolts of interfacing often lack any sort of identification, it is a bit difficult to come up with a comprehensive list of recommended types.
 If you happen to find a type of interfacing that works very well for wings, please let us know and we will add it to the list!

 The layer of batting plays a role in adding some extra structure and thickness to the wings, but also provides depth to the quilting lines, accentuating all the beautiful shapes in the wings.
 Anything from 5-20mm batting is appropriate.
-If you have thin batting, it is always possible to double up for a bit more depth.
+If you have thin batting, it is always possible to double up for more depth.

 Sewing Machine Needles